jj5/kickass-crypto/README.md

 Now if you use this library you can decide whether you want to use the Sodium implementation or the OpenSSL implementation.
 Because the two implementations can happily co-exist you can also write code to move from one to the other, if you so desired.
 The implementations never share key configuration, they are entirely separate.
+(That said, it's not exactly trivial to switch encryption algorithms and you probably have to go offline to migrate all of your data and if you can't do that you're gonna have a bad time so don't plan on switching algorithms, if you're not sure start with Sodium and stick with it.)

 I don't consider this library _rolling my own crypto_, rather I think of it as _figuring out how to actually use Sodium and OpenSSL_.
 If I've made any mistakes, obvious or otherwise, I would